42 Xingfu Rd, Changning District, Shanghai, China | map

-The bar now attracts a good mix of locals, expats and visitors.
-Closed on Mondays.
+Happiness 42 attracts a good mix of international locals, expats and visitors.
+Drag show on Saturdays.

 “It is a depressing place with guys in packs obsessed with playing with their mobile phones.
 The bar staff are EXTREMELY rude, a bartender refused to bring me a beer as he was 'too busy' making cocktails.
 They seem to enjoy drinking alcohol themselves, usually not allowed amongst bar staff, and chatting to their favorites among the punters.
 A sad, depressing and superficial place.
 Bring back Eddie's - that was a wonderful, atmospheric venue.“